 Figure 3: Top Member Rotating Around a Pivot at Point b with Dimension

-After this, Mike added another member to transform the rotational motion to linear.
+After this, Mike added another member to transform the rotational motion to linear motion.
 He explains, “My solution was to add another arm whose purpose is to adjust for the arc as one end moves in an arc and the other end adjusts to a linear movement.”
 Figure 4 is a diagram made for his DIY Chicken Coop Automatic Door Opener project shown at various different positions along its travel.
 Note that the speed of the chicken coop door and force applied by the actuator will change throughout the travel.
 It was now a matter of adjusting the positioning to achieve the door travel he desired.

 Figure 4: Chicken Coop Door at Three Different Positions